Phillips Watch Auction

-Arguably the first planned Rolex Submariner, this piece was introduced at the 1954 Basel Fair and is easily one of the most rare Rolexes.
-Featuring an original unrestored “Explorer” dial, noted by the 3, 6 and 9 numerals, along with a rare “Small Logo” signature, the watch retains the bezel without the minute markers, the “mercedes” hands, large “Brevet” crown and original dial.
+Arguably the first planned Rolex Submariner, this piece was introduced at the 1954 Basel Fair and is easily one of the rarest Rolexes.
+Featuring an original unrestored “Explorer” dial, noted by the 3, 6, and 9 numerals, along with a rare “Small Logo” signature, the watch retains the bezel without the minute markers, the “Mercedes” hands, large “Brevet” crown and original dial.
 Experts estimate it will sell for between $205,000 and $410,000.

 3. Vacheron Constantin Reference 4178 (Lot 91)

 Estimated at $32,000 to $53,500, this Vacheron 4178 is one of the rarest we’ve seen, thanks to its well-maintained all-steel case.
 A quintessential Vacheron, this piece features a salmon dial, teardrop lungs, Arabic numerals and a crocodile strap.
 Dated 1947, this Vacheron 4178 is in excellent condition.